Najrul-Ansari/Classification-Models/README.md

   + Random Forest - A Random Forest is an ensemble learning method that operates by constructing a multitude of decision trees during training and outputting the class that is the mode of the classes (classification) or the mean prediction (regression) of the individual trees.
 It is a powerful and versatile machine learning algorithm known for its high accuracy and robustness.

-  + LogisticRegression - Logistic Regression is a statistical method used for binary classification.
-Despite its name, it is a classification algorithm rather than a regression algorithm.
-It's commonly used in machine learning for predicting the probability that an instance belongs to a particular category.

 + Methodology: